Head-To-Head Review: Sotera Health (NYSE:SHC) & Fresenius Medical Care AG & Co. KGaA (NYSE:FMS)

 Fresenius Medical Care AG & Co.
 KGaA has higher revenue and earnings than Sotera Health.

-This is a breakdown of recent ratings and price targets for Sotera Health and Fresenius Medical Care AG & Co.
-KGaA, as provided by MarketBeat.com.
+This is a breakdown of recent ratings for Sotera Health and Fresenius Medical Care AG & Co.
+KGaA, as reported by MarketBeat.

 |Sell Ratings